OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

   </includes>
 </artifactSet>
 ~~~

+`org.icgc.dcc` group ID was added to the included artifacts set, because the artifacts extracted from the Elasticsearch distibution (`antlr4-runtime`, `asm-debug-all` and `lang-painless`) derive this group ID.

 The last step in terms of `maven-shade-plugin` configuration is to configure filters so other files, like README's, licenses etc are excluded.